official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 294

-The Report of the Iraq Inquiryrespected.
+respected.
 These views and positions are very important, and we agree with them.
 We hope the Security Council will give them serious consideration.”

 530. Mr Zhang stated that disarmament was “at the core of the Iraqi question”, but: